 1 bay leaf crushed

 1 can(28 oz) tomatoes with juice, chopped or two cans (14 oz) chopped tomatoes with juice

 2 pounds mussels, scrubbed and debearded

 1 pound scrod or other white fish.

-Heat oil in large double boiler.
+Heat oil in a large double boiler.
 Add onion, shallots, and garlic cook for 5 minutes.
 Add seasonings, tomatoes, wine and tomato paste.
 Simmer for 30 minutes so flavors will blend.
 Add mussels and clams, cover and cook for 5 minutes until they open.
 Discard any that don’t open.
-Add remaining shrimp, scallops and scrod.
+Add remaining shrimp, scallops, and scrod.
 Gently stir the stew, cover and cook for 5 minutes until all the fish is cooked.

 Serve over 1 pound of pasta.
 To make this dish really nice serve with fresh pasta.

-You can add any variety of shell fish and fish depending on what is available at the market.
+You can add any variety of shellfish and fish depending on what is available at the market.
 If you like calamari add in place of scallops or white fish.
 Just use your imagination